 The best thing about Crema is the housemade almond milk.
 No weird aftertaste and slightly sweetened, it is perfect.
 It brings a whole new meaning to an almond milk latte.
 They also have seasonal offerings and I have been privy to two that were made with coconut milk and other spice selections.
 All terrific.
 Great option anytime for a coffee fix or treat.
 They also offer some limited gluten free baked items.

-The Post East is quickly becoming one of my favorite places to get a gluten-free treat. a fresh juice, locally blended tea, or a solid almond milk latte.
+The Post East is quickly becoming one of my favorite places to get a gluten-free treat. a fresh organic juice, locally blended tea, or a solid almond milk latte.
 Most of their gluten free options are made with a blend of rice flour, tapioca starch, and potato starch, all of which many Paleo eaters indulge in on occasion.
+Some of it has “vegan butter” so tell them that is something they could reconsider next time for coconut oil or sustainable palm shortening.
 I personally shared a Egg in a Basket Biscuit the other day that had a perfectly cooked egg in the middle of it’s tender biscuity interior, so good.
 The coffee shop is beautiful with a dramatic handcrafted coffee bar where you order your house-made items.
 They have gluten free treats as well as lunch or light dinner offerings.
 Great little coffee shop tucked into an East Nashville neighborhood.